stayforlong/tombs/README.md

 On startup (MINIT) Tombs maps three regions of memory:

-  - Markers   - a pointer to zend_bool in the reserved region of every op array
+  - Markers   - a pointer to bool in the reserved region of every op array
   - Strings   - region of memory for copying persistent strings: file names, class names, and function names
   - Graveyard - a tomb for each possible function